sereneblue/chameleon/README.md

 - giwhub for the Chinese translation
 - Kaylier, melegeti, and Tux 528 for the French translation
-- Anonymous, Wursttorte, and AName for the German translation
+- Anonymous, Wursttorte, AName, and robinmusch for the German translation
 - Shitennouji for the Japanese translation
 - gnu-ewm for the Polish translation
 - 3ibsand, Alexey, fks7cgsk, Hit Legends, and EugeneKh for the Russian translation